reductstore/homepage/terms_and_conditions.md

 **Order Form** means an ordering document for Subscriptions signed by both parties that refers to this Agreement, or submitted by you through our platform.

-**Service Offerings** means the Support Services (including associated APIs), ReductStore User Plan and ReductStore Partner Plan, and any other product or service provided by us under this Agreement.
+**Service Offerings** refer to the Support Services (including associated APIs) and any other products or services provided by us under this Agreement.

 **Supported Software** means any software included in your Subscription.